Navigating the Spiritual River Crossings

-To address this challenge, many congregations offer their members some form of automated giving (many Lutheran churches use Simply Giving through Vanco).
+To address this challenge navigating these troubled waters, many congregations offer their members some form of automated giving (many Lutheran churches use Simply Giving through Vanco).
 Congregations with larger percentages of automated givers have better cash flow during the summer months, easing the strain on treasurers as bills come due.

 Considering the donor’s standpoint changed the messaging from one of scarcity to one of possibility.
 The focus remained on the ease of supporting God’s activity through the church and not on the lack of funds in the plate.